 Step 3: Use a template.
 This is a huge time and energy saver.
 Also, it helps you keep a consistent word count.
 I am using a template now (though I am breaking the mold on this post a little, especially on word count).

-My go-to blogging guru is Michael Hyatt.
+My go-to blogging guru is Michael Hyatt (not a classroom teacher).
 He helped pave the way for me, and I use his template, though I modified it for a teacher blogger.
 If you’re interested, you can access the Google Doc I use HERE (it also has links to Michael Hyatt’s posts about creating a template).